ai-forever/fusion_brain_aij2021/readme_en.md

 Participants should create an archive with a trained model and a set of scripts for model prediction.
 The participant shall upload this archive to the competition platform.
 Then, the archive shall be unzipped to a docker container, while the system shall add the data for prediction to the container space.
 Such data shall include:

 * The ```images``` folder.
 It is a set of images to make predictions for.
 It contains files in the following format: ```0.jpg, 1.jpg ...```.
 * The ```requests.json``` file.
 It is a dictionary in the following format: ```{ "0.jpg": ["tree", "clock", "book"] , ... }```.
 Keys shall be represented by respective names of files from the images folder, while values shall be represented by a list of classes to be detected in the respective image (query).
-As we said before, the list of classes may be in Russian or in English.
+As we said before, the list of classes may be whether in Russian or in English.
 Therefore, the query contains the list of labels to search from (for example, “dog, bicycle, car, cake, airplane”). **The query contains both correct tags belonging to objects actually present in the image and some incorrect labels (there no respective objects in the picture)**.

 The participant’s model should make predictions for all images from the images folder and generate a ```prediction_OD.json``` file.
 It is a dictionary in the following format: ```{"0.jpg": [["dog", 0.5, 473.07, 395.93, 38.65, 28.67], ["cat", 0.6, 0.0, 101.15, 452.3, 319.43]], ...```.
 Keys shall be represented by names of files from the images folder, while values shall be represented by model predictions for the respective images.
 These predictions should contain detected classes, together with coordinates of bounding boxes for the respective image: the key “name of file with the image” shall be used for showing a list of objects predicted on it.
 Format of one element in the list: ```["dog", 0.5, 473.07, 395.93, 38.65, 28.67]``` (six elements divided by commas).
-The first element is the class name, the second is the model score, and then we have four bbox coordinates in the xywh format.
+The first element is the class name, the second is the model score, and then we have four bbox coordinates in the ```xywh``` format.
 The nested list may contain the unlimited number of elements – these are all objects predicted by the model for the respective image.

 Then, the system shall compare the file with predictions with the ```true_OD.json``` file containing correct answers, and display the final mAP metric.